-It is hard to acknowledge this person and his social position, for many had this same name in the early centuries.
 Through this epistle we can say that he was a high-ranked pagan, who asked his Christian friend to explain the Christian faith, the nature of its worship, how it differed from pagan and Jewish worship, the change it brought about in Christian life (especially love of our neighbor), and why Christianity appeared only now, and not earlier.
-According to H. Lietzmann he was perhaps the tutor of Marcus Aurelius.
-Henry I. Marou believed he was a well-known official in the Roman empire, while P. Anderiessen believed him to be the emperor Hadrian, and that the word "Diognetus" was one of his honorable titles, which means "the carrier of heaven."
+P. Anderiessen believed him to be the emperor Hadrian, and that the word "Diognetus" was one of his honorable titles, which means "the carrier of heaven."